KaungHtetWin/City-Search/README.md

 * Swift 5

 ### Installation
-1. Go to project directory in Terminal
+1. Go to the project directory in Terminal
 ```
 cd <Your Downloaded Project Directory>
 ```